pwnjack/gulpfile-bower/README.md

 Then move to the desired folder and clone this Git and use it as a starting point for your project:

-    cd /myproject

     git clone https://github.com/pwnjack/gulpfile-bower.git

+    cd /gulpfile-bower

+    npm install

-This will install all the needed gulp plugins defined in the first part of the [gulpfile](/gulpfile.js).
+This last command will lookup at the [package.json](/package.json) file and install all the needed gulp plugins defined in the first part of the [gulpfile](/gulpfile.js).

 Setup